A look into how this service by TD Ameritrade Investment Management may benefit you

 The individual replacement security no longer meets the criteria to remain in your portfolio

 A tax-loss opportunity presents itself for that particular replacement security

 You request to change to a different portfolio offered by TDAIM

 A periodic rebalance of portfolio holdings occurs

-TDAIM goes through a rigorous due diligence process to select securities to replace those sold for tax-loss harvesting purposes.
-We seek replacement securities that meet TDAIM’s high standards, keep your portfolio in line with its target allocation, and do not put you at risk for violating the wash sale rule.
-All of the replacement securities are reviewed on an ongoing basis to ensure the ETFs meet our high standards, such as:
+TDAIM applies a rigorous due-diligence process to select securities to replace those sold for tax-loss harvesting.
+We seek replacement securities that meet TDAIM standards, keep your portfolio in line with its target allocation, and do not put you at risk for violating the wash sale rule in your TDAIM Portfolios.
+We cannot guarantee that a replacement security will be available when a tax lot is sold.
+Some asset classes may not have as many replacement securities as others because there may not be a significant number of options available.
+All of the replacement securities are reviewed on an ongoing basis to choose ETFs that meet our standards, such as: